lieszkol/november-gallery/README.md

 <button id="gallery-button">Click me!</button>
 ```

 This is a simple example where you place a button onto the page.
-Set the gallery "Attach to" option to `#gallery-button`, and your button should then serve to open a lightbox of your images.
+Select a folder of images from the "Media Folder" drop-down in your inspector, and set the gallery "Attach to" option to `#gallery-button`.
+Your button should then serve to open a lightbox gallery of all of the images in the selected folder.

 # Component: Image List Only